 Whilst most of the industry are rushing to outdo each other with ever larger new ships, Seabourn is one of a select group of operators flying the flag for smaller vessels.
 Small certainly doesn't mean old though, and Seabourn is in the middle of a comprehensive overhaul of its fleet, which has seen its older vessels sold off and a succession of new ones added.
-Since 2009, it has launched the Odyssey, the Sojourn and the Quest (each accomodating 450 guests), and more recently the slighly larger Encore, Ovation and Venture (each accomodating just over 600 guests).
+Since 2009, it has launched the Odyssey, the Sojourn and the Quest (each accomodating 450 guests), and more recently the slighly larger Encore, Ovation, Venture and Pursuit (each accomodating just over 600 guests).

 Whilst it's not quite a case of people not being able to afford the trip if they have to ask the price, it's certainly fair to say that Seabourn isn't aiming to appeal to the budget conscious traveller.
 All of its rooms are suites and the emphasis is on providing a premium package even if that costs a little bit extra.